-In some cases, a victim will claim they suffered a soft issue injury, which should be charged as a VC 20001 misdemeanor hit and run because it’s not typically considered a serious injury.
+In some cases, a victim will claim they suffered a soft tissue injury, which should be charged as a VC 20001 misdemeanor hit and run because it's not typically considered a severe injury.

-In other cases, a victim suffered a seriously injury, like a broken leg, and the driver immediately left the scene of the accident.
-In this scenario, they could be charged with the more serious felony crime of felony hit and run.
+In other cases, a victim suffered a severe injury, like a broken leg, and the driver immediately left the accident scene.
+They could be charged with the more serious felony crime of felony hit and run in this scenario.

 Police Investigation of Hit and Run Cases

-There’s a lot of hit and runs in Los Angeles County and the San Fernando Valley.
+There are a lot of hits and runs in Los Angeles County and the San Fernando Valley.
 People are getting into accidents and leaving the scene.
-Sometimes they get in an accident and their car won’t work so they get out of their car and run away.
+Sometimes they get in an accident, and their car won't work, so they get out of their car and run away.

-The police, obviously, are going to follow-up on that situation because they’ll get the driver’s license of the person and figure out who exactly was driving the vehicle and who the car is registered to.
-Then they will end up going to that person’s house to find them.
+The police will follow up on that situation because they'll get the driver's license and figure out who was driving the vehicle and who the car is registered to.
+Then they will end up going to that person's house to find them.

 The Crucial factor of Injuries in a Hit and Run Case